chef/chef-web-docs/chef_master/source/resource_windows_path.rst

 ``path``
    **Ruby Type:** String
-   Name attribute.
+   Name property.
 The name of the value to add to the system path

 ``subscribes``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'